“. . . the most revolutionary act one can engage in

 Excerpts of The Dark Side appeared in:

-As an advocate of family preservation not adoption separation, I seek an end of the falsification of vital records and believe that adoption as it is currently practiced, should be replaced with guardian adoption after all attempts to provide resources for children to remain safely within their extended family have been exhausted.
+As an advocate of family preservation, not adoption separation, all attempts to provide resources for children to remain safely within their extended family must be exhausted before stranger placement is considered.

 Risking imprisonment, I reunited hundreds of families separated by adoption and helped mothers prevent unnecessary loss by providing temporary shelter in my home.